-and how to draw solid correlations to your own growing life of faith.
+$\sqrt{}$ how to draw solid correlations to your own growing life of faith.

-We build these skills so that Bible study can contribute to out CONNECTION with our Creator through His Son Jesus Christ.
+We build these skills so that Bible study can contribute to our CONNECTION with our Creator through His Son Jesus Christ.

-Your final exercise in this introduction is to methodically and carefully apply what you have learned to a manageable "letter" that Paul wrote to the early Christ-followers in the city of Colossae.
+Your final exercise in this Deeper course is to methodically and carefully apply what you have learned to a manageable "letter" that Paul wrote to the early Christ-followers in the city of Colossae.